jelena-tica/TIGER/README.md

 The folder `test` contains data from a small subset from an orangutan individual sequenced to 25x sequencing coverage in 2x100bp mode `(Gokcumen et al., PNAS, 2013)` that you can use to test your installation.
-This data is aligned with Eland, the non-reference mobile element calls come from a modified version of `TEA (Lee et al., Science, 2012)` and the translocation calls from `Delly v0.0.11 - jumpy_v0.0.11 (Rausch et al., Bioinformatics, 2012)`.
+This data is aligned with Eland, the non-reference mobile element calls come from a modified version of `Transposable Element Analyzer - TEA (Lee et al., Science, 2012)` and the translocation calls from `Delly v0.0.11 - jumpy_v0.0.11 (Rausch et al., Bioinformatics, 2012)`.
 You still need the reference genome FASTA file for orangutan, which can be downloaded from the [UCSC Genome Browser](http://hgdownload.soe.ucsc.edu/goldenPath/ponAbe2/bigZips/).
 It is recommended to run it on 20-30x sequencing coverage data, as it is currently extensively tested  and used only on such data.